 Did you know that for a DWI:

-You can be charged for DWI based on prescription medication?
+The state can still charge you for DWI based on prescription medication?
+For marijuana?
+For drugs?

 Most large north Texas counties have magistrates on standby to get a warrant for blood if you refuse to give a sample of breath or blood?
 Essentially, there is no such things as “No refusal weekend” anymore.